-- Generating and protecting the identities and personal data of its citizens more effectively, to help combat growing fraud in the process of obtaining a legal identity and related identity cards and travel documents.
+- Generating and protecting the identities and personal data of its citizens more effectively to help combat growing fraud in the process of obtaining a legal identity and related identity cards and travel documents.
 This is now an integral part of modern management of state and border security, including compliance with increasingly strict international requirements such as those of the ICAO.
-These have been in force since 2005, and govern the traceability of persons for more effective control of migratory flows or to strengthen powers in the fight against terrorism.
-Advantages also include the potential to cut financial losses related to fraud, in particular, those related to abuse of rights to social benefits.
+These have been in force since 2005 and govern the traceability of persons for more effective control of migratory flows or to strengthen powers in the fight against terrorism.
+Advantages also include the potential to cut financial losses related to fraud, particularly those related to abuse of rights to social benefits.

 - Managing archives and the history of the nation more effectively.
-This can be achieved by making it easier to securely store all the sources used to trace the history of families, villages, as well as social and ethnic groups, or by making it possible to track major movements in terms of immigration or emigration have affected certain nations.
+This can be achieved by making it easier to securely store all the sources used to trace the history of families, villages, social and ethnic groups, or by making it possible to track major movements in terms of immigration or emigration affected certain nations.

-The global trend to invest in the modernisation of the civil register is a relatively recent one, reflected in the fact that the UN and the UNDP have declared this as the ‘Decade of Civil Registration’.
+The global trend to invest in the civil register's modernisation is a relatively recent one, reflected in the fact that the UN and the UNDP have declared this as the 'Decade of Civil Registration.'

 Since 2001 there has been a significant upturn in demand for tighter international security requirements.

-However, it quickly became clear that it was futile to try and make identity cards secure, as long as any citizen could obtain them using falsified substantiating documents.
+However, it quickly became apparent that it was futile to make identity cards secure, as long as any citizen could obtain them using falsified substantiating documents.

 Crucially this could be done by taking advantage of the fragile, dispersed and sometimes insufficiently coordinated nature of traditional civil registry organisations and processes.

-Both in terms of the production of documents, and the organisation of the exchange of information, digital technologies have a central role to play in the global trend towards modernisation.
+In terms of the production of documents and the organisation of the exchange of information, digital technologies have a central role in the global trend towards modernisation.

 A civil register for the digital age

-Aware of the scale of the challenges, Thales not only assists and advises its public and governmental partners in making informed choices but also puts at their disposal the means to transform organisations and processes a success from start to finish.
+Aware of the scale of the challenges, Thales assists and advises its public and governmental partners in making informed choices and puts at their disposal the means to transform organisations and processes a success from start to finish.